syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/minorandmajorscale.md

 # Major and Minor Scales

 SfDateTimeRangeNavigator displays major and minor scales at the top and bottom position of the control.
-You can also control its visibility using [`MajorScaleStyle.IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.ScaleStyle~IsVisible.html) and [`MinorScaleStyle.IsVisible`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.ScaleStyle~IsVisible.html) properties.

 ## Intervals